 As an intuitive eating coach and RD-to-be, I help women stop obsessing about food.
-Often, the first step is to stop counting calories.
+Often, the first step figuring out how to stop counting calories.

 For many people, that’s harder than it sounds!
 Right now, maybe you’re thinking: